 Coriander likes well-drained, rich soil.
-It will bolt and turn bitter if grown at temperatures over 75 F, so plant it after the frost has passed, but enjoy it until the full heat of summer hits.
-At this point, maybe bring one of the plants inside to keep it cool and producing cilantro.
+It will bolt and turn bitter if grown at temperatures higher than 75 F, so plant it after the frost has passed, but enjoy it until the full heat of summer hits.
+At this point, maybe bring one of the plants inside to keep it cool and produce cilantro.

 This is a plant with a very short life.
-For those who really enjoy it and want it around all the time, sow the seeds on a regular basis.
-For those harvesting coriander seeds from their own plants, it's necessary to prep them before planting.
+If you really enjoy it and want it around all the time, sow the seeds on a regular basis.
+If you harvest coriander seeds from your own plants, it's necessary to prep them before planting.
 Don't worry if it doesn't work the first time; the plant should be producing plenty of seeds by mid-summer for a second try.

 First, gently crush the seeds just enough to crack the shell.
 Then, soak the seeds in water overnight.
-Allow the seeds to dry, and plant them in a well-draining soil.
+Allow the seeds to dry, and plant them in well-drained soil.

 For cilantro, harvest the leaves with sharp scissors, leaving about a third of the leaves on the plant so it doesn't die off.
-For those who want coriander, let a few of the stems go to seed, and then cut the entire flower.
+If you want coriander, let a few of the stems go to seed, and then cut the entire flower.

 Cilantro is a common ingredient in Latin and Indian cuisines.
 The fresh leaves can be rinsed, patted dry, and chopped before adding them to a variety of dishes.
-Cook them in or use them as a spicy, fresh garnish for complex flavor like tacos.
+Cook them in or use them as a spicy, fresh garnish for complex flavor such as tacos.